This country-specific Q&A provides an overview to tax laws and regulations that may occur in Cyprus.

 Apart from implementation of EU directives, amendments to the Cyprus tax laws are generally infrequent.
 This means that taxpayers can undertake transactions with a high degree of assurance that the tax environment they anticipated at the time will continue to apply.
 There is generally advance consultation with stakeholders over a period of several months before legislation is enacted.

 What are the principal procedural obligations of a taxpayer, that is, the maintenance of records over what period and how regularly must it file a return or accounts?

 For income tax purposes, books and records and supporting documentation must be retained for six years after the end of the tax year to which they relate.
 However, the retention period for VAT purposes is seven years so this is the effective minimum.

 Taxpayers are required to submit annual returns of income for income tax purposes, accompanied by audited financial statements complying with IFRS if the taxpayer is a company, or an individual with income above a certain threshold (currently EUR70,000).
 There is a self-assessment system for income tax, under which taxpayers must submit an estimated tax return part-way through the tax year accompanied by payment of half the estimated liability, and the balance of the estimated liability at the end of the tax year.
 The final tax return is submitted after the end of the tax year, together with payment of any final balance.
 See the answer to question 5 for details of due dates.

-Employers are also required to submit annual returns of employees’ pay and tax deducted.
+Employers are also required to submit returns of employees’ pay and tax deducted under PAYE.